olimorris/hledger-forecast/README.md

 ### Generate command

-The `hledger-forecast generate` command will generate a forecast _from_ a `csv` or `yml` file _to_ a journal file.
+The `hledger-forecast generate` command will generate a forecast _from_ a `CSV` or `YML` file _to_ a journal file.
 You can see the output of this command in the [example.journal](https://github.com/olimorris/hledger-forecast/blob/main/example.journal) file.

 The available options are:

     Usage: hledger-forecast generate [options]

-      -f, --forecast FILE              The path to the FORECAST csv/yml file to generate from -o, --output-file FILE           The path to the OUTPUT file to create -t, --transaction FILE           The path to the TRANSACTION journal file --force                      Force an overwrite of the output file
+      -f, --forecast FILE              The path to the FORECAST CSV/YML file to generate from -o, --output-file FILE           The path to the OUTPUT file to create -t, --transaction FILE           The path to the TRANSACTION journal file --force                      Force an overwrite of the output file